Schedule a Consultation

 Undue Influence in Estate Litigation Image

-Claims of undue influence can lead to estate litigation when a family member, heir, or beneficiary alleges that someone unduly influenced a decedent to create or change their estate plan to benefit the influencer when the decedent otherwise would not have intended to benefit the influencer.
-However, undue influence claims involve complex legal issues and require robust evidence to convince a court to overturn an estate plan that may have arisen from undue influence.
+Claims of undue influence can lead to estate litigation when a family member, heir, or beneficiary alleges that someone unduly influenced a decedent to create or change their estate plan to benefit the influencer when the decedent otherwise would not have intended to help the influencer.
+However, these claims involve complex legal issues and require robust evidence to convince a court to overturn an estate plan—which is why having a basic guide to undue influence can be so valuable.

 What Is Undue Influence?